melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 ![Quantize end time moving object beyond zero](images/Quantizer/QuantizeEndBeyondZero.png)

 When one side (start or end) of an object is fixed, there is a chance that the object's opposite end will be quantized in a such way that the object will be reversed resulting to negative length.
-You can handle this situation with [QuantizingBeyondFixedEndPolicy](xref:Melanchall.DryWetMidi.Tools.QuantizingBeyondFixedEndPolicy) proeprty.
+You can handle this situation with [QuantizingBeyondFixedEndPolicy](xref:Melanchall.DryWetMidi.Tools.QuantizingBeyondFixedEndPolicy) property.
 The image below shows those options when start time is being quantized beyond the end one:

 ![Quantize start time beyond fixed end](images/Quantizer/QuantizeStartBeyondFixedEnd.png)